techqueria/website/content/about/code-of-conduct/committees/_index.md

 ### Conduct

-All committee members are required to sign and adhere to [Techqueria's Leaders Code of Conduct](https://techqueria.org/leaders-code-of-conduct).
+All committee members are required to sign and adhere to [Techqueria's Code of Conduct](https://techqueria.org/code-of-conduct).

 ## Selection Process